-Each family is responsible for a \$250.00 Re-enrollment fee paid by April 1st.
-Please complete the online re-enrollment and pay the \$250 re-enrollment fee.
-After April 1st this fee increases to \$300.
-After May 1st this fee increases to \$400.
-After June 1st, the fee increases to \$500 per family.
+Each family is responsible for a \$275.00 Re-enrollment fee paid by April 1st.
+Please complete the online re-enrollment and pay the \$275 re-enrollment fee.
+After April 1st this fee increases to \$325.
+After May 1st this fee increases to \$425.
+After June 1st, the fee increases to \$525 per family.

 Each school year every family is responsible for a \$800.00 Administrative Fee.
 This fee will be included along with tuition and paid on the same schedule with tuition as selected by each family (annually, semester, or monthly).
-The Administrative Fee is also waived for two groups of people: 1) Full-time employees who have dependents attending Athens Bible School, and 2) Families who have dependents attending Athens Bible School and one of those dependents is either Pre-K or a new student.
+The Administrative Fee is also waived for Full-time employees who have dependents attending Athens Bible School.